 - All decisions of the judges relating to the legality of the stunts/release moves/pyramids/any other aspect of the routine are final.
 Deductions/penalties are assessed at the sole discretion of the judges.All judges' decisions are final.

 - You may include your school mascot in your performance.
 The mascot cannot participate in any stunt or tumbling and must remain clear of any tumbling, stunting or jumps.
 The mascot will count towards the total number of participants on the team for category designation.

 - Performance will take place at Bretz & Young Injury Lawyers Arena.
 The dancing surface is concrete.
 No stunting or lifting is allowed.
 Your team has the choice to perform on the stage or in front of the stage.
 The stage is 23’x48’ wide and 3’ tall.
 The performance area in front of the stage is 22’X62’.
-Please keep signs, poms, or spirit props that are used during the routine inside these areas.
 All teams will enter the performance area from the East and exit the performance area to the West.
 Teams may quietly stretch and warm up dance moves in the area just West of the Bretz & Young Injury Lawyers Arena.

 - All teams must have a coach or school administrator present during warm up and performance.
 This person must be identified on the registration form.

 - All teams will model good sportsmanship and respectful behavior to other teams, coaches, spectators, arena staff, judges, etc.